mehrnaz/mehrnaz/README.md

 ###
 - 🔭 I’m a Curious gal.
-Almost always looking 4 coffee adderal or food.
+Almost always high on adderall, coffee or pizza.
 - 💬 Ask me about? nothing!
 I don really like questions :( specially the ones I don have an answer 4.
 - 📫 How to reach me: mehrnaz#1283 @discord
 - 😄 Pronouns: she :">